Huang Xuan

 Huang Xuan (黄轩, born 3 March 1985) is a Chinese actor.
-He is best known for his roles in Blind Massage (2014), The Legend of Mi Yue (2015), The Interpreter (2016) and Extraordinary Mission (2017).
+He is best known for his roles in the films Blind Massage (2014), Youth (2017), and Legend of the Demon Cat (2017), as well as the television series The Legend of Mi Yue (2015), The Interpreter (2016), Minning Town (2021), and Luoyang (2021).

 Life and career

 Born and raised in Lanzhou, Gansu, China, Huang graduated from Beijing Dance Academy in 2008.
 He made his film debut in The Shaft the same year.
 Among his notable projects in earlier years were The Dream of Red Mansions and Driverless.

 Huang rose to fame in 2014 with his performance in the television series Red Sorghum and film Blind Massage, and was awarded the Rising Actor award at the China TV Drama Awards.
 He also played supporting roles in The Golden Era directed by Ann Hui; as well as music film Blue Sky Bones directed by Cui Jian; where he received praise for both his performances.

 In 2015, Huang starred in historical drama The Legend of Mi Yue and earned the title of "People's First Love" for his role as Huang Xie.

 In 2016, he won the Best Actor award at the Hengdian Film and TV Festival of China for his role as Zhu Qiyu in the historical-medical drama The Imperial Doctress.
 The same year, he starred in The Interpreter, which became the highest rated drama of the year.